naivoder/algorithms/README.md

 These solutions all use Python 3.
 Inspiration for these problems has come from many places, including but not limited to:

-1) Problem Solving with Data Structures and Algorithms - Miller and Radnum
+1) Problem Solving with Data Structures and Algorithms - Miller and Ranum
 2) Elements of Programming Interviews in Python - Aziz, Lee and Prakash
 3) Programming Pearls - Bentley
 4) Cracking the Coding Interview - McDowell